cybershoe/devday-mongo101-labs/docs/lab2/lab2-3.md

 ### Update documents
 Update documents have a different format than replacement documents.
 The update document contains one or more [update operators](https://www.mongodb.com/docs/manual/reference/operator/update/), that describe how to modify the document or documents matching the query filter.
 The update document is a dict, where the keys are the operators to apply, and the values are nested dicts that tell the update operator what field(s) to operate on.

 3. To correct the record for The Great Gatsby, modify the `update` dict to include the `$inc` operator.
-The value for this key is another dict containing describing the field to be incremented, and the amount by which to increment that field.
+The value for this key is another dict describing the field to be incremented, and the amount by which to increment that field.

   ```python
   update = {